oharaandrew314/TrustGrapher/readme.txt

 2.0.0 Usage Instructions
     2.1.0 Running the program
     2.2.0 Start Screen
-        2.2.1 The Menu Bar
+        2.2.1 The File Menu
+		2.2.2 The Edit Menu
+		2.2.3 The View Menu
-    2.3.0 Loading Algorithms
+    2.3.0 Loading Graphs
         2.3.1 Loading a log file
-        2.3.2 Loading a Class
+        2.3.2 Adding an Algorithm Path
-        2.3.3 Removing a class
+        2.3.3 Removing an Algorithm Path
-        2.3.4 Adding an Algorithm
+        2.3.4 Adding a Graph
-        2.3.5 Remving an algorithm
+        2.3.5 Remving a Graph
-        2.3.6 Configuring an Algorithm
+        2.3.6 Configuring a Graph
-        2.3.7 TrustGrapher Properties File
     2.4.0 Running the Simulator
         2.4.1 The Playback Panel
+		2.4.2 The Event Panel
-        2.4.2 Right-Clicking in a Viewer Window
+        2.4.3 Right-Clicking in a Viewer Window

-3.0.0 Code Maintenance Explanation

-4.0.0 ChangeLog
+3.0.0 ChangeLog

-5.0.0 ToDo List
+4.0.0 ToDo List
     4.1.0 High Priority
     4.2.0 Low Priority